 There are no limits on the amount of Post-Secondary Education (PSE) that can be withdrawn.

-However, Education Assistance Payment (EAP) withdrawals are currently capped at a $5,000 limit or a $2,500 limit if the student is in part time education, during the first 13 weeks of schooling.
+However, Education Assistance Payment (EAP) withdrawals are currently capped at a $8,000 limit for a student in full-time studies or a $4,000 limit if the student is in part-time studies, during the first 13 weeks of schooling.

 Beneficiaries who receive money from an RESP need to declare their Educational Assistance Payment as income.
 Your RESP provider should send you a T4A slip for the year that any EAPs were received.